 1. Periodic assessment of the Town's capability to manage the emergencies that could be caused by the hazards identified in the Town is a critical part of Risk Reduction.

-2. The Emergency Management Planning Committee will, every year: - a) Assess the Town's current capability for dealing with those significant hazards that have been identified and analyzed, including but not limited to: - the likely time of onset of the hazard - the impacted populations' preparedness - the existence of effective warning systems - Town's means to respond to anticipated casualties and damage 3.
-To assist the Emergency Management Planning Committee in its assessment, the Supervisor in coordination with the Ulster County Office of Emergency Management, with the assistance of the New York State Emergency Management Office (NYS EMO), will conduct table-top exercises based upon specific hazards and hazard areas identified by the Committee 4.
-The Emergency Management Planning Committee will identify emergency response shortfalls and make recommendations for implementing corrective actions to the Town Supervisor
+2. The Emergency Management Planning Committee will, every year:

+a) Assess the Town's current capability for dealing with those significant hazards that have been identified and analyzed, including but not limited to:

+- the likely time of onset of the hazard

+- the impacted populations' preparedness

+- the existence of effective warning systems

+- Town's means to respond to anticipated casualties and damage

+3. To assist the Emergency Management Planning Committee in its assessment, the Supervisor in coordination with the Ulster County Department of Emergency Services, with the assistance of the New York State Department of Homeland Security and Emergency Services (DHSES)-Division of Emergency Management, will conduct table-top exercises based upon specific hazards and hazard areas identified by the Committee

+4. The Emergency Management Planning Committee will identify emergency response shortfalls and make recommendations for implementing corrective actions to the Town Supervisor, local first responders and any other stakeholders.